LawrenceZhou/labelingInterface/README.md

 Use `systemctl status mysql.service` or `mysqladmin -p -u root version` to check mysql connection and status.

+8. Install PhPAdmin for mysql visualization.

+`apt-get update`

+`apt-get install phpmyadmin php-mbstring php-gettext`

+For the server selection, choose apache2.

+Select yes when asked whether to use dbconfig-common to set up the database.

+Enable the PHP mcrypt and mbstring extensions:

+`phpenmod mcrypt`

+`phpenmod mbstring`

+Restart Apache for changes to be recognized:

+`systemctl restart apache2`

+Go to `http://localhost/phpmyadmin` for checking the mysql.

 ### Running

 1. Go to the root directory and start the server with `go run example.go`